 This is a pretty simple one that connects to the point above, but it’s amazing how many practices lose leads for either asking the wrong questions on the phone or not nurturing a prospective patient.
 If someone calls you to learn about a service and says “I’ll think about it”, you need to follow up with them.
 By rewarding your staff for hitting production goals (Tip #7), they will be more motivated to follow up and not let patients slip through the cracks.
 Our suggestion is to treat prospective patients like sales organizations would treat a prospective sale.
 Keep a master list of “leads” and follow up with them until you get a YES or NO. If they say no, for any reason other than “I already found another dentist”, then put them in a list and nurture them with bi-weekly emails and follow up calls.
 You can even create a variety of “email sequences” specific to a particular type of service and nurture them that way.

 11. Train Your Staff to Qualify & Schedule

 Your prospective patients are (or at least should be) calling your your practice every day with questions.
 Your front-end’s job is to qualify patients, and schedule those qualified patients through the door.
 Put together a cheat sheet of the best questions to ask.
-Get advice from dental scheduling experts (like the Scheduling Academy) on how to best qualify patients and get them through the door.
-Here are some tips that I have found to be helpful for the staff that we have trained.( I know they may sound a bit cheesy, but they’re effective):
+Get advice from dental scheduling experts on how to best qualify patients and get them through the door.
+Here are some tips that we have found to be helpful for the staff that we have trained on our team: